The Music Center is one of the largest and most highly regarded

 Department for a copy of the vaccination policy.

-Commensurate with experience.
-This is a full-time exempt
+experience.
+This is a full-time exempt position; The weekly

-position; The weekly administrative schedule is 35 hours per week,
+administrative schedule is 35 hours per week, approximately 9-5

-approximately 9-5 M-F, with adjustments to accommodate special
+M-F, with adjustments to accommodate special events and activities.

 HOW TO APPLY: